Washedglad/home-ad-lab/docs/03-pfsense-setup.md

    - **Action:** Pass
    - **Interface:** LAN
    - **Protocol:** TCP
-   - **Source:** LAN net
+   - **Source:** LAN net (see important note below)
    - **Destination:** OPT1 net
    - **Destination Port:** HTTP (80), HTTPS (443)
    - **Description:** Allow Internal to DMZ Web
 3. Save
 4. Apply changes

+**Important - Source Address Selection:**
+- **LAN net** = Entire LAN network (192.168.100.0/24) - Use this for allowing all devices
+- **LAN address** = Only the pfSense router's IP (192.168.100.1) - Don't use this
+- In the dropdown, select "LAN net" or "LAN subnets"
+- If not available, select "Network" and enter `192.168.100.0/24`

 ### Block DMZ to Internal (Default)

 DMZ to Internal is blocked by default.
-Verify:
+This means there's no rule allowing it, so it's automatically blocked.

+**Important:** You won't see an explicit "Block" rule - that's normal!
+Firewalls block by default unless there's an explicit "Pass" rule.

+**Verify blocking:**
 1. Go to **Firewall > Rules > OPT1**
-2. Default rule should be **Block**
+2. You should see "Allow DMZ to Internet" rule (this is correct)
+3. There should be NO rule allowing DMZ to Internal - this means it's blocked ✓

-3. Add exception for DNS if needed:
+**Add exception for DNS (optional, only if needed):**
+If the web server needs to query DNS on the Domain Controller:
+1. Click **Add** button in OPT1 rules
+2. Create rule:
    - **Action:** Pass
    - **Interface:** OPT1
    - **Protocol:** UDP